jacksonjunelee/react-commerce/README.md

 # react-commerce

-A modern e-commerce platform built with React and Redux.
-Also contains ML models and algorithms built in TensorFlow.
+A modern e-commerce platform built on React and Redux, featuring integrated machine learning models and algorithms powered by TensorFlow for personalized product recommendations, sales forecasting, and image classification.

 ## Overview

 This project features the following functionalities:

 - **Add Items to Cart**: Users can easily add products to their shopping cart.
+- **Pric
-- **Price Calculation**: Automatically calculates total prices based on item price and quantity.
+- e Calculation**: Automatically calculates total prices based on item price and quantity.
 - **Mock Checkout Process**: Users can (fake) purchase items by filling out a checkout form.
 - **Remove Items from Cart**: Easily remove items from the cart.
 - **Machine Learning Integration**: